 Where can I go to renew my tags?

 License tags in Florida can be renewed several ways.
 You can visit your local Tax Collector’s office if you have the time and means to get there.
 Some county’s have private companies to operate field offices for license tag renewal and you will likely find less of a wait time going there but there will be an extra fee.
 You may also renew by mail but this will likely require that you have your renewal notice if you got one.
 Lastly and usually the most convenient way is to renew online.
-Depending on which county your vehicle is registered in, there may be up to 3 different websites you can use. eTags.com is one website that drivers in any Florida county can use (and there are extra fees for the speedier service) and you can use the state website, Gorenew.com.
+Depending on which county your vehicle is registered in, there may be up to 3 different websites you can use. eTags.com is one website that drivers in any Florida county can use, and the only online service allowing you to renew after your expiration window has passed and/or your vehicle registration is expired.

 Can I renew my tags with a suspended license?